isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-stories-we-can-call-our-own.md

 The answer is not straightforward because different people will have different views of what story they most identify with this country.
 For some, it might be founding Prime Minister Lee Kuan Yew’s memoirs.
 That story though is told from his point of view even if he had the advantage of being at the centre of many of the country’s most dramatic political events.
 What of the many other people who might have seen the story differently or have other stories to tell?
 Do their accounts matter and have a place in the nation’s storytelling?

-When a group of us at <i>The Straits Times</i> were tasked with writing a book to com- memorate Singapore’s 50th anniversary, we spent much time debating this point.
+When a group of us at <i>The Straits Times</i> were tasked with writing a book to commemorate Singapore’s 50th anniversary, we spent much time debating this point.

 How do you capture the story of this nation, its achievements and disappointments, the ups and downs, the personal glories and tragedies that are part of any society’s history?
 How do you make sure the story is not one-dimensional but multi-colour and flavourful?